Board of Directors

 Dana Campbell Saylor, President

-Lynn Whitman, Member
+Lynn Whitman, Secretary

-In 1991, some members of the Legislature were upset at the induction of Margaret Sanger Slee into the Arizona Women’s Hall of Fame.
+In 1991, some members of the Legislature were upset at the induction of Margaret Sanger Slee.
 Although the honor was bestowed for her work in building hospitals in Tucson, Mrs. Slee’s role in promoting birth control and establishing the Planned Parenthood Federation made her unacceptable to many legislators.
-Support for the Arizona Women’s hall of Fame disappeared and inductions ceased after 1991.
+Support for the Arizona Women’s hall of Fame disappeared and inductions ceased.